robertoesteves13/blog/content/posts/muista-development-1.md

 learn some technology.
 I want to make a *product*, a *FOSS product* to be precise, and I want it to be very good at its objective.
 Analyse the following phrase:

+> Muista is a program for structuring a well-defined language course with
-> *Muista* is a language learning program focused on immersive learning.
+> rich-text support focused in immersive learning.

 When you see this, it might be a simple thing to program and should not take too much time.
 But I missed to ask a question about something really crucial in software development when you want to make something really good... **how are you using it?**

+For those who doesn't know, immersive learning is the proccess of learning a language by absorbing the content of some media in their language.
+For example, let's say you like cooking and you want to learn finnish.
+One of the most effective way to learn is to look for a recipe for ruisleipä (rye bread), look for keywords and try to memorize them.
+You'll start to notice that these keywords repeats a lot on texts of the same topic, thus understanding the media you're consuming becomes easier.

 # Realization

-When I asked this question, a lot of ideas came into my mind, and my head started to spin in circles!
+When I asked the usability question, a lot of ideas came into my mind, and my head started to spin in circles!
 I have so many good ideas that I want to implement, but they are so much my mind started to explode!
 When I started to feel this way, my decision was to postpone this project until I get more technical experience to make it true,